By Advekit

 Depression can be totally debilitating.
 The condition presents itself differently in each person that it affects.
 But what are the specific effects of living with depression?
 Let’s take a look.

 Moderate and severe depression are commonly known as mental health conditions.
 The effects of the disorder on a person’s mind can be quite severe.
-The following are some of the most common psychological effects of major depressive disorder:
+The following are some of the most common psychological effects of major depressive disorder and can provide insight into what depression feels like:

 Depression isn’t just a mental health condition.
 The physical effects of this condition are well-documented by research and can include:

 While severe depression can be intensely difficult, understanding its causes and effects can help you be more knowledgeable.
-Treatment options do exist and in some cases can include a combination of medication and therapy.
+Treatment options do exist and in some cases can include a combination of medication and many different types of therapy.
 These treatment options can go a long way toward improving the effects of depression.
-Find the right match for a therapist on Advekit if you’re interested in seeking out depression treatment.
+Find the right match for a therapist on Advekit if you’re interested in seeking out depression treatment and learning more about why it is important to treat depression.